chapel-lang/chapel/doc/rst/mason-packages.rst

 .. note::

-    This document and processes for submitting a mason package are still under development and are subject to change in the future.
+    The process of publishing mason packages is still under development.
+As a result, the current process still has some rough edges, but is expected to improve over time.